ChristinaLK/diploshic-wiki/A-soup-to-nuts-example.md

 -en 0.025056 0 0.001776 -en 0.025204 0 0.007266 -en 0.026415 0 0.038498 \
 -ws 0 -Pa 2500.292426 250029.242646 -Pu 0.000000 0.000040 -x 0.5
 ```
-This is a bit ugly because of all the `-en` flags which specify the demographic size change history of the BFS sample.
+This is a bit ugly because of all the `-en` flags which specify the demographic size change history of the BFS sample, so I have added backslashes and line breaks to make it appear nicer on this wiki.
 Ignore those for a minute and instead focus on the options before and after the demography.
 In particular you can see that `-x 0.5` has been given indicating that the hard sweep is at the middle of our simulated region.
 If instead we look in `hard_0.msOut.gz` there we set `-x 0.045454545454545456` indicating that the sweep occurred at the center of the leftmost subwindow.

 Hopefully this simulation output will give you a very good headstart on how to create your own simulations with `discoal` to generate your own training set for `diploSHIC.py`.